maxzheng/great-life-guide/README.md

 To maximize your happiness, just do what kids do best:

 1. **Let go of everything** to reduce the burden and make space for happiness.
 Negativity will rot the core of your body and mind and affect everything you do, so let it go.
-External things (e.g. work projects, family issues) will prevent you from being fully happy, so let them go.
+External things (e.g., work projects, family issues) will prevent you from being fully happy, so let them go.
 Relax, breathe, and then just let them all go.
 You will feel lighter and ready to be happy.
 It doesn't mean that you don't care or ignore everything, but simply not letting them affect you negatively enables you to make changes wisely and move forward.
 If it's hard to let go or you feel sad without knowing why, then go back to the previous step or move onto the next.

 2. **Overflow with positivity** to boost your happiness.
-Identify the things that make you happy, do and express them openly, and then encourage positively (e.g. praise, be thankful and loving, celebrate) and explicitly as assuming the obvious is often wrong and easily misinterpreted as otherwise.
+Identify the things that make you happy, do and express them openly, and then encourage positively (e.g., praise, be thankful and loving, celebrate) and explicitly as assuming the obvious is often wrong and easily misinterpreted as otherwise.
 Be thankful for what you have each day.
 Give to others whenever possible, especially wisdom and compassion.
 Tell your loved ones that you love them as much as possible.
 Celebrate every win -- big or small!
 Focus on the positive side, the